The District Department of Transportation (DDOT) manages and maintains transportation infrastructure for the District of Columbia.

 Responsible for resource management of federal-aid highway and local transportation funds to ensure funds align with District and Agency transportation priorities.
 Monitors and executes the Department's annual budget in a manner that facilitates fiscal integrity, transparency, and accountability while meeting performance objectives.

 Analyzes contracts and interviews project managers to determine total construction commitments for project implementation and modifications; develops and implements comprehensive labor law enforcement programs tailored to meet the needs of the Department; and conducts project investigations of job sites to monitor contractor compliance with wage and hour provisions.

 Office of the Associate Chief Financial Officer (OCFO)

-Agency Financial Operations provides comprehensive and efficient financial management services to, and on behalf of, DDOT so that the financial integrity of the agency is maintained.
+An independent arm that provides comprehensive and efficient financial management services to, and on behalf of, DDOT so that the financial integrity of the agency is maintained.

-Office of Communications
+Office of Contracting and Procurement